Yoga Alliance Registered Prenatal Yoga School (RPYS)

 I don’t think it’s a coincidence that I’m having better experiences in birth suite and I’m now teaching active birth classes at work which I never would have had the confidence to before.
 Bec, Midwife

-MODULE 1 - Teaching Yoga Safely During Pregnancy
+Teaching Yoga Safely During Pregnancy

 You will learn: